Polina-Shupikova/Wordly_game/README.md

+# Wordle_game
+Wordle_game is a Web app with a game based on wordle
 # The rules
 The objective of the game is to guess the 5-letter word of the day in 6 tries or fewer.
 Think of a starter word – it can be any word as long as it is valid.
 Once you enter that first 5-letter word, the letters will be one of three colors: